 “I’m actually more confident with this album than the last.
 I’ve taken more control this time and I feel more at ease with everything.
 To me, it’s all about great songs and I hope the songs move people as much as they move me.
 I hope so anyway.”

-All American Speakers is a speakers bureau and booking agency providing information on booking Leona Lewis for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Leona Lewis speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Leona Lewis for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Leona Lewis speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Leona Lewis, an inspirational motivational speaker. bio for Leona Lewis agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Leona Lewis